FoxGeoff/first-app/src/readme.md

 2. Run: `ng generate component details --inline-template --skip-tests`
 3. Step 2 - Add routing to the application
 4. Step 3 - Add route to new component

+## Lesson 11 - Integrate details page into application

+1. Step 1 - Create a new service for your app
+2. vv